-Net cash used in operating activities was \$26.6 million for the year ended December 31, 2020 which is comprised of our net loss of \$68.8 million, adjusted for non-cash interest expense on convertible debt of \$23.7 million and other non-cash charges that includes stock-based compensation of \$5.1 million, depreciation and amortization of \$1.6 million, change in fair value of embedded derivative of \$(2.1) million, change in fair value of Sponsor Earnout Shares of \$8.1 million, provision for firm purchase commitment of \$1.6 million.
-The net cash flows inflow from to changes in operating assets and liabilities was \$4.4 million for year ended December 31, 2020, primarily driven by a decrease in accounts receivable from the sale of state tax attributes of \$4.1 million and an increase in accounts payable and accrued expenses of \$3.0 million, offset by the increase of prepaid expense and other expense of \$1.6 million.
+Net cash used in operating activities was \$26.6 million for the year ended December 31, 2020, which was composed of our net loss of \$70.6 million, adjusted for non-cash interest expense on convertible debt of \$23.7 million and other non-cash charges that include stock-based compensation of \$5.1 million, depreciation and amortization of \$1.6 million, change in fair value of embedded derivative of \$2.1 million, change in fair value of Sponsor Earnout Shares of \$8.2 million, and change in fair value of warrants liability - related party of \$2.1 million.
+The net cash inflow from changes in operating assets and liabilities was \$5.6 million for the year ended December 31, 2020, primarily driven by a decrease in receivable from the sale of state tax attributes of \$4.1 million and an increase in accounts payable and accrued expenses of \$2.6 million, partially offset by the increase of prepaid expense of \$2.0 million.

-Net cash used in operating activities was \$23.8 million for the year ended December 31, 2019, which is comprised of our net loss of \$79.5 million, adjusted for non-cash interest expense on convertible debt of \$49.7 million and other non-cash charges that includes depreciation and amortization of \$2.1 million, change in fair value of embedded derivative of \$0.7 million, impairment of property and equipment of \$1.6 million loss on extinguishment of convertible notes - related party of \$6.1 million and other non-cash charges of \$0.2 million.
-The net cash outflow from changes in operating assets and liabilities was \$4.9 million for the year ended December 31, 2019 primarily related to an increase in accounts receivable from the sale of state tax attributes of \$4.1 million and a decrease in accounts payable and accrued expenses of \$1.1 million.
+Net cash used in operating activities was \$23.8 million for the year ended December 31, 2019, which was composed of our net loss of \$79.5 million, adjusted for non-cash interest expense on convertible debt of \$49.7 million and other non-cash charges that include depreciation and amortization of \$2.1 million, change in fair value of embedded derivative of \$0.7 million, impairment of property and equipment of \$1.6 million, loss on extinguishment of convertible notes - related party of \$6.1 million.
+The net cash outflow from changes in operating assets and liabilities was \$4.9 million for the year ended December 31, 2019 primarily related to an increase in receivable from the sale of state tax attributes of \$4.1 million and a decrease in accounts payable and accrued expenses of \$1.1 million.